Here’s something interesting that market analysts have discovered about human nature.

 Rising Cost of Infant Formula

-This is why NTUC and its group of Social Enterprise are constantly evolving their range of products and services to fulfil the different needs of people in Singapore of whom, many are parents.
+This is why NTUC and its group of Social Enterprise are constantly evolving their range of products and services to fulfill the different needs of people in Singapore of whom, many are parents.

 In an effort to ensure affordable infant milk powder in the market, NTUC Social Enterprises are making more brands available to foster stronger price competition and provide more choices for parents.